-Updated to include official statistics from the ONS on average weekly hours worked in the UK for the three months to the end of September 2016.
-The next ONS release date is 14 December 2016.
+Updated to include official statistics from the ONS on average weekly hours worked in the UK for the three months to the end of July 2021.
+The next ONS release date is 12 October 2021.

 Definition from the XpertHR glossary.

 HR and legal information and guidance relating to the labour market.

 XpertHR is part of the LexisNexis® Risk Solutions Group portfolio of brands.